 Mexican Hot Chocolate Mocha: A Spicy Coffee Recipe To Try

 There’s nothing like adding chocolate and warm spices to the hot coffee to make it feel like a hug in a glass.
-Think cinnamon and chilli, especially on a cold and dreary day.
+Think cinnamon and chili, especially on a cold and dreary day.
 And nowhere do they know this better than Mexico, where coffee beans, cocoa, and chilies are all grown and all make up essential components of the nation’s cuisine.

 We’ll walk through a step-by-step recipe to prepare a Mexican Spiced Hot Chocolate Mocha in this recipe.
-I’ve even included plenty of suggestions for variations as you make this recipe, so you can make it your own, as flavourful and indulgent as you dare.
+I’ve even included plenty of suggestions for variations as you make this recipe, so you can make it your own, as flavorful and indulgent as you dare.

 What You Need

 - 1½ C strong coffee or espresso